Gldywn/sct.js/README.md

 This library is currently intended for **Node.js environments only**.

 It relies on Node.js built-in modules like `crypto` and `Buffer` that are not available in web browsers.
 While it is theoretically possible to use this library in a browser by using polyfills (such as `crypto-browserify` and `buffer`), this is not officially supported or tested at this time.
 Future versions may include a browser-compatible bundle.

+## Acknowledgements

+This library is a full-featured TypeScript port of the excellent [rustls/sct.rs](https://github.com/rustls/sct.rs) library.
+It is designed to be a 1:1 functional equivalent and includes a faithful port of the original's comprehensive test suite to ensure correctness.